How Lumina School Began

 The Lumina Answer

-I knew what she needed – a school with that focused on developing her strengths, while supporting her with explicit, structured, multisensory language arts as part of her school day, as well as assistive technology to allow her to concentrate on the content of courses rather than the mechanics of reading text and taking handwritten notes.
+I knew what she needed – a school that focuses on developing her strengths, while supporting her with explicit, structured, multisensory language arts as part of her school day, as well as assistive technology to allow her to concentrate on the content of courses rather than the mechanics of reading text and taking handwritten notes.
 If only I could find such a school!
-I began to hear the same from other parents — I was not the only one looking for a combination of both the right remediation and deep exploration of the areas our kids are good at.
+I began to hear the same from other parents — I was not the only one looking for a combination of both the right remediation and deep exploration of the areas in which our kids excel.

 I remembered the years I’d spent in college training to be a teacher before deciding on medical school.
 I considered how many other seemingly impossible things I've worked for and achieved in my life.
 One day, I looked into my daughter’s eyes and knew exactly what I needed to do, for her and the other children in her lonely spot.
 There really is no time to wait.